jmvrbanac/Specter/docs/using/index.rst

---select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file --no-color             Disables ASCII color codes
+--select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file --no-color             Disables ASCII color codes --parallel             Activates parallel testing mode --num-processes        Specifies the number of processes to use under parallel mode (default: 6)
 =====================  ============